pldilley/request-etag/README.md

 More details on the cache configuration options can be found on the lru-cache [webpage](https://www.npmjs.com/package/lru-cache).

 	var ETagRequest = require('request-etag');
-	var eTagRequest = new ETagRequest(cacheConfig);

-The `ETagRequest` constructor takes a second optional argument which specifies the underlying HTTP request client to use.
-It defaults to [request](https://www.npmjs.com/package/request), so the above constructor call is equivalent to,

 	var eTagRequest = new ETagRequest(cacheConfig, require('request'));

+The `ETagRequest` constructor takes a second optional argument which specifies the underlying HTTP request client to use. ~~It defaults to [request](https://www.npmjs.com/package/request), so the above constructor call is equivalent to,~~

 **Note that the signature of the underlying HTTP request client function MUST be the same as that of [request](https://www.npmjs.com/package/request) (e.g. [requestretry](https://www.npmjs.com/package/requestretry)).**